 If you are working to improve your online presence, it is important to not skimp on the overall design and branding of your company.
 How you look to viewers is an important part of business.
-If your site works well but is poorly designed, that is enough to create a lack of trust and make potential customers or even current ones pause.
+If your site works well but is poorly designed, that is enough to create a lack of trust and make potential customers (or even current ones) pause.
 A great website will not only function smoothly and appeal to the eyes, but will be accessible as well.
 Combined, those qualities will complement each other.
-Keep in mind that simple is often the best route to overly flashy and confusing branding—especially in terms of accessibility.
+Keep in mind that simple is often the best route to go versus overly flashy and confusing branding—especially in terms of accessibility.

 The areas that are critical to successfully designing a quality website link very closely to accessibility.
 At the core of these areas lie the Web Content Accessibility Guidelines (WCAG) which focus on the following four categories: